jpcsupplies/Economy_mod/readme.md

 ======================
 A Steam Workshop script mod for Space Engineeers.
 ----------------------
+This mod is an attempt to add an economic system to Space Engineers.

 Space Engineers is a sandbox game about engineering, construction and maintenance of space works.
 Players build space ships and space stations of various sizes and